. Low Carb Chips: Top Picks From a Diabetes Dietitian

 • Moon Cheese

 • How could something called Moon Cheese not be amazing?
-These tasty cheese balls are made 100% of cheese and come in several flavor varieties including cheddar, cheddar bacon, gouda, and pepper jack.
-They are the perfect on the go snack!
+These tasty cheese balls are made 100% of cheese and come in several flavor varieties, including cheddar, cheddar bacon, gouda, and pepper jack.
+They are the perfect on-the-go snack!
 You may even spot these on the shelves at some Starbucks locations.

-Make your own Low Carb Chips
+Make Your Own Low Carb Chips

-• All of these home made options are even more delicious with spices and herbs so don’t be afraid to get creative and try out some different flavor combinations.
+All of these homemade options are even more delicious with spices and herbs, so don’t be afraid to get creative and try out some different flavor combinations.

 Conclusion